nsaylan/Cohort-19/devops/hands-on/Ansible/S4-ansible-04-directory-layout-starategy-errors/README.md

 - We will see that the ``playbook stops when any task fail``.

-- Then, add `ignore_errors: true` parameter inside the failed task and run playbook agin.
+- Then, add `ignore_errors: true` parameter inside the failed task and run the playbook again.

 ```bash
 ansible-playbook playbook2.yml
 ```

-- This time, we will see that the ``playbook ignores to fail third task and continue to playbook``.
+- This time, we will see that the ``playbook ignores the third task and continues to playbook``.

 - ``Strategy`` defines how a playbook is executed in Ansible.
 When Ansible runs, it runs each task across all servers in parallel at the same time.
 It waits for the task to finish on all servers before proceeding to the next task.
-This is the default behavior and called ``linear strategy``.
+This is the default behavior and is called ``linear strategy``.

-- ``Free startegy``: With the free strategy, unlike the default linear strategy, a host that is slow or stuck on a specific task won’t hold up the rest of the hosts and tasks.
+- ``Free strategy ``: With the free strategy, unlike the default linear strategy, a host that is slow or stuck on a specific task won’t hold up the rest of the hosts and tasks.

 - Now, first comment `any_errors_fatal: true` (Using any_errors_fatal with the free strategy is not supported, as tasks are executed independently on each host), next add the parameter ``strategy: free`` and run the playbook.